-When it comes to buying the first car for your cherished offspring, safety is usually the number-one priority for parents.
+When it comes to buying the first car for your cherished offspring, safety is usually the number one priority for parents.

-But before you get to that point it's important to establish what size and shape vehicle is going to be best.
+But before you get to that point of helping a teen driver choose a car, it's important to establish what size and shape vehicle is going to be best.

 The other important factor to consider is power.
-Giving your teen a vehicle with too much grunt is simply tempting fate, because many of them will be tempted to find out just what their right foot can achieve.
+Giving your teen a vehicle with too much grunt is simply tempting fate, because many of them will be curious to find out just what their right foot can achieve.

 Just about the perfect Goldilocks size for a learner driver – not too big and not too small, just right – the Hyundai i30 offers a five-star ANCAP safety rating, thanks in part to its seven airbags (including full-length curtains, side or thorax airbags and driver’s knee).

 The i30 is also big on passive safety with Electronic Stability Control (ESC).
 This includes Traction Control System (TCS), Anti-lock Braking System (ABS), Electronic Brake-force Distribution (EBD), Brake Assist System (BAS) and Vehicle Stability Management (VSM).

 For about $1750 you can add an active-safety pack to the cheaper Go and Active versions, that comes standard with upper-spec models.
 This brings adaptive cruise control, autonomous emergency braking, lane-keeping assistance, a driver-attention alert, blind-spot detection (with lane-change assist), and a rear cross-traffic alert.

 The standard 2.0-litre engine is capable enough and isn’t left huffing and puffing up hills quite like the Mazda 2 mentioned above, but it’s never going to frighten anyone either.